Disclaimer: We may receive a commission for products purchased through some links in this article.

 So who should buy the Mendini?
 Fundamentally, this is a violin for anyone who wants to be able to play their instrument without having to part with massive wads of cash.
 The entry-level price point leads you to believe that this is a beginner product, but it will happily suffice for intermediate players too.

-- 4/4 (Full Size) violin with solid hand-carved 1-piece maple back, neck and side, solid hand-carved spruce top with beautiful varnish finish & inlaid purfling
+- Solid hand-carved 1-piece maple back, neck and side violin wtih solid hand-carved spruce top with beautiful varnish finish & inlaid purfling

 - Ebony fingerboard, pegs chin rest, and tailpiece with 4 detachable fine tuners